WWE News: Hulk Hogan Continues To Fight For One More Match At Next Year’s ‘WrestleMania’

 “I’ve been talking to Vince McMahon.
 History is very important to me.
 I’ve had a very long career and part of my career was with a very, very small company and a very gracious lady called Dixie Carter in TNA and I had one of my — actually my last match there.
 That’s hard for me to live with.
 I want my last match to be in WWE.”

-Hogan’s time in TNA Impact Wrestling is seen as forgettable by many wrestling fans, but life is what he made of it.
+Hogan’s time in TNA Impact Wrestling is seen as forgettable by many wrestling fans.
 Now, he wants his final match to be with the company where he had the most success of his career.

-Hogan says he has been “pushing and negotiating” very hard to get this last match to happen in WWE.
+Hogan says he has been “pushing and negotiating” very hard to get this last match in WWE.
 He also states he’s healthy and that is despite an upcoming back surgery which The Inquisitr reported about back in early October.

 Hogan believes he will have the surgery, be out of action for a couple of months as he recovers, and be back in time for WrestleMania 36.
-With the pay-per-view happening in his hometown of Tampa, Hogan really wants his last match to happen there and he even has his opponent picked out.
+With the pay-per-view being held in his hometown of Tampa, Florida, Hogan wants his last match to happen there and he even has his opponent picked out.

 “The one I’d love to get in the ring with if I only had one person would be Vince McMahon.
 I’m very sick of his stuff too.”

-Hulk Hogan has had some truly great moments throughout his long wrestling career, but he still wants one more.
+Hulk Hogan has had some great moments throughout his long wrestling career, but he still wants one more.
 WWE hasn’t said anything regarding one more match for the former champion at WrestleMania, but anything could happen in the coming months.